Livermore trick-or-treating event returns to city hall

 The city of Livermore’s Halloween trick-or-treating event will return for the first time since 2019.

-Andrea Shelton, city clerk, said the event has been an annual tradition since before her arrival in 2007 and looks forward to offering it again to the community.
+Andrea Shelton, city clerk, said the event has been an annual tradition since before her arrival in 2007, and she looks forward to offering it again to the community.

 “It’s great,” she said.
 “It will be exciting to see (the kids).”

-On average, Shelton said over 300 children from throughout the county and beyond county lines attend the event, with close to 15 to 20 local entities set up in a horseshoe shape inside the city hall’s auditorium where kids are able to receive candy.
+On average, Shelton said over 300 children from throughout the county and beyond county lines attend the event, with close to 15 to 20 local entities set up in a horseshoe shape inside the city hall auditorium, where kids are able to receive candy.

 A sponsored costume contest is also planned towards the end of the event, Shelton said.